souptik-samanta/spv2/README.md

 - 6 keys
 - 1 encoder
 - 1 oled
-- works on a xiao
+- works on a xiaoesp32 and wifi keeb

 ---